-Cardiac Implant - This cardiac implant is the only FDA-approved proven to reduce stroke
+Cardiac Implant - This cardiac implant is the only FDA-approved device proven to reduce

-risk with atrial fibrillation not caused by a heart valve problem (also
+stroke risk with atrial fibrillation not caused by a heart valve problem

-referred to as non-valvular AFib).
-A non-surgical procedure, known as
+(also referred to as non-valvular AFib).
+This non-surgical procedure,

-Left Atrial Appendage Closure (LAAC), that provides an implant-based option
+known as Left Atrial Appendage Closure (LAAC), provides an implant-based

-for patients who need protection from non-valvular AFib-related stroke.
+option for patients who need protection from non-valvular AFib-related

-The implant procedure usually lasts about an hour, and the patient typically
+stroke.
+The implant procedure usually lasts about an hour, and the patient

-stays 1-2 nights at our Heart Center.
-The WATCHMAN LAAC may eliminate
+typically stays 1-2 nights at our Heart Center.
+The WATCHMAN LAAC may

-the need for long-term anti-coagulant therapy for appropriately selected
+eliminate the need for long-term anti-coagulant therapy for appropriately

-patients.
-In clinical trials, 9 out of 10 people were able to stop taking
+selected patients.
+In clinical trials, 9 out of 10 people were able to

 All of these services are available through SVMC and CCC.
 The friendly